UN-OCHA/local-reverse-proxy/new-site-template/setup-notes.md

 **Configure and start the containers**

 Adjust the `SITEREPODIR` env variable in `env/local/rplocal/.env` to match the location where you have downloaded the PROJECTNAME-site codebase.
+Replace 'PROJECT' where appropriate to define other names and folders.

+Build a container image for the site using the dockerfile in the repo by running `make` in the root of the repo.
+Check the created container matches the one named in the docker-compose file.

 Run the command:
 `docker-compose up -d`